prp-e/jails/README.md

 - [ ] Add a base HTML for templates/views
 - [ ] Command line tool to generate models and migrations
+- [ ] Add a simple CRUD for "Post" and blog style to this project.

 ## Documentations